ZrowGz/uw-challenge-2/loan_qualifier_app/README.md

 ## Technologies

 This app utilizes the following:
--Python (version 7.3.10 or higher)
+- Python (version 7.3.10 or higher)
--Fire (python libarary)
+- Fire (python libarary)
--Questionary (python library)
+- Questionary (python library)
--Basic user skills with your Command Line Interface (CLI), see below for details -A list of all possible lenders saved as a .csv file
+- Basic user skills with your Command Line Interface (CLI), see below for details
+- A list of all possible lenders saved as a .csv file

 ---